Business Law · Commercial Litigation

 Not Every Business Dispute Requires Litigation

 Some disputes are resolved through negotiation, restructuring, or buyouts.
 Others require immediate legal action to preserve claims or prevent financial harm.
-Early evaluation determines whether litigation, settlement, or a hybrid approach is the most effective strategy.
+Early evaluation determines whether litigation, settlement, or a hybrid approach is most effective — and identifies which claims expire soonest if you wait.

 Relationship to Business Transactions